DKlaper/SimAirspace/ReadMe.txt

 Note to build this you need geographiclib for c++ and a postgres installation

-Limitations: It will not report the CLASS A airspace above 18000 feet in the US, because it is not coded as such in the corrsponding files.
+Limitations: It will not report the CLASS A airspace above 18000 feet in the US, because it is not as such in the boundary data
-Rather it is hard coded.

 Todo:
 P3 Make configurable which airspace it reports on